 Background — One Year Later

-The idea for this Substack came a year ago (in 2020) while taking Write of Passage, a cohort-based writing course taught by David Perell.
+The idea for this Substack came while taking Write of Passage—Cohort 5 (2020), a cohort-based writing course taught by David Perell.
 The key takeaway from WoP was not how to be good at writing but rather how to become a better online writer.

-But publishing content consistently is hard.
-It means foregoing other opportunities, keeping a tight schedule, and staying true to your word—which can only really happen when you write about what you love to do, what you're good at, and what the world needs.
+But consistently shipping/publishing good content is hard.
+It means foregoing other opportunities, keeping a tight schedule, and staying true to your word—which can only happen when you write about what you love to do, what you're good at, and what the world needs.

-Stick to your personal monopoly—your specialized knowledge, skills, insights, and experience that makes your writing unique and interesting—and the rest will follow.
+Stick to your personal monopoly—focus on your specialized knowledge, skills, insights, and experience that makes your writing rare and valuable.

 My own personal monopoly is law and tech as it relates to emerging funds.
-These topics seem interesting to me but probably not so much to most lawyers.
-Why is that?
+Why those topics?

-First, not many lawyers practice VC fund law.
+First, <0.1% of lawyers actually practice emerging VC fund law.
 There are 260+ late stage VC funds and about 1,250+ emerging VC firms in the United States (trending upwards).
 There are 1.3 million lawyers in the US (trending downwards) and 150+ lawyers on LinkedIn who bill themselves as “venture capital lawyers.”
-But there is only one person who identifies as an “Emerging Fund Lawyer” on LinkedIn—it’s me.
+Even taking a radically high estimate of 1,500 lawyers in this space, that’s only 0.1% of lawyers who practice in venture capital fund law.

 Second, even fewer lawyers write about their practice.
 There are agent-principal problems and misalignment of interests in the law.
-Lawyers have annual hourly minimums and they can’t exactly bill “Draft VC Article” to their clients.
+At law firms, lawyers have annual hourly minimums and they can’t exactly bill “Draft VC Article” to their clients.
 But there’s also concern about ruffling feathers or getting ignored for publishing mediocre content.
-Writing for law is not for the faint of heart.

-Third, it’s rare to find a lawyer who has an interest in legal tech.
+Third, lawyers rarely adopt new tech.
 The same issues preventing lawyers from writing about their practices also prevent them from adopting legal technology.
-As I have written before, legal tech lacks status—it’s not considered prestigious for lawyers to be in legal tech.
-That’s not to say lawyers are inherently resistant to technology.
+As I have written before, legal tech lacks status—it’s not prestigious for lawyers to be in legal tech.
+That’s not to say all lawyers are technophobes.
 In 2020, the American Bar Association (ABA) found that 82% of surveyed lawyers agreed technology training is important.
 But finding lawyers who have a background and interest in tech seems to be rare these days.

-So the articles I wrote will be about one of more of these three topics.
+So the articles I write about will be in one of more of these three domains and topics.

 This newsletter is authored by me, Chris Harvey, an emerging fund lawyer.